Futuristic Firearms and combat

-A character can make a Burst Fire attack against multiple target as an attack action.
-Salvoes are distributed between targets that are no more than 2 meters apart from each other and within the weapon’s optimal range.
-If the targets are further than 2 meters apart one salvo is wasted per each additional 2 meters between the targets.
+A character can make a autofire attack against multiple target as an attack action.
+Salvoes are distributed between targets that are less than 1.5 meters apart from each other – i.e. in adjacent squares – and within the weapon’s optimal range.
+If the targets are further than 1.5 meters apart one salvo is wasted per each additional 1.5 meters (or square) between the targets.

 A separate attack and damage roll is made against each target.
-Extra salvoes can be spent to increase the damage by one die per salvo.
+An extra salvoes can be spent to gain additional attacks agains a target.

 Coup de Grace

 The attacker can perform a lethal hit on an stationary and unaware or helpless enemy.
 A character cannot move or take reactions during the round they are taking this action or the action is cancelled.
 Coup de grace also provokes an attack of opportunity.